amehlhase316/memoranda/DeliverableX.md

 # Deliverable Information
    > Please include your answers below in a good format so it is easy for me to see.
 For answers to questions please use these Blockquotes.
 Make sure you also check the kickoff document for more details.
+Also make sure this thing is well formatted and the links are links in here.

 ## 1: Basic Information (needed before you start with your Sprint -- Sprint Planning)